Alex-mkr/js-logic/readme.md

 ## RULES

 > Complete this test by yourself without any assistance from tools, AI, or humans.
-Any form of cheating will result in failure of this phase.

 > Work on your code in the provided .js files. **Do not create more files**.

-> **IMPORTANT: Do not use forbidden built-in functions**
+> Do not modify the .test files.

+> You may work on the code only in the given time period.
+Upon completion, put down your hands and do not your keyboard.

+**Any form of cheating and failure to comply will result in elimination.**

 ## TESTING
 1. Your score will be decided by the percentage of test scenario successfully completed.